-A revolving credit facility is a short term funding solution benefiting businesses experiencing cash flow fluctuations.
+A revolving credit facility is a short term solution that benefits businesses experiencing cash flow fluctuations.
 This facility functions similarly to a business overdraft, operating on a cycle of withdrawing, spending and repaying.
-Revolving credit does not have a fixed number of payments, you can access money as and when you need it, and interest gets charged on the amount withdrawn until it is paid off.
+Revolving credit does not have a fixed number of payments, you can access money as and need it, and interest gets charged on the amount withdrawn until it is paid off.

 How does a revolving credit facility work?

-A revolving credit facility is a rolling agreement, the amount withdrawn each month fluctuates depending on your business’ needs.
-Because this type of finance is revolving, you are able to borrow money for your business again and again, up to a pre-approved limit that is agreed with the lender following successful application.
-Whilst the maximum spending limit is set by the lender, you are able to make the decision as to how much money you borrow and pay back each month.
+A revolving credit facility is a rolling agreement.
+The amount withdrawn each month fluctuates, depending on your business needs.
+Because this type of finance is revolving, you can borrow money for your business again and again, up to a pre-approved limit that is agreed upon with the lender, following a successful application.
+Whilst the maximum spending limit is set by the lender, you can decide how much money you borrow and pay back each month.

 - Operate similarly to business credit cards and overdrafts